SpiderOak/SpiderOakMobileClient/README.md

 - clone the project
 - cd into the project folder
-- `npm install` to install any node_modules
+- `npm install` to install node_modules and, via an implicit `bower install`, js/css components.
-- `bower install` to install any js/css components
 - `cordova platform add ios` and/or `cordova platform add android`

 ## First test